Halloween Party Favor

 A Halloween party favor is a cute and fun way to make your guests feel special and get into the spirit of a Halloween party.

-I was thinking it would be great as a chocolate finger rather than the resin one shown.
-Sadly, I haven't been able to locate a "finger" mold that would work.
-Maybe you can come up with another way of creating your own version.
+Maybe you can come up with another way of creating your own version of this clever idea.
 If you do, please show it to us or at least give us the details so others can use the idea too.

 Halloween Chocolate Bar Party Favors